JaimieHemmings/ciscoop/README.md

 The CI/Scoop website runs from a single database with multiple tables.
 One table for the management of users, a table for blog posts and another table for messages.

-Only users with admin privilidges can modify or delete any data.
+Only users with admin privileges can modify or delete any data.
 The diagram below (ERD) shows the relationships between these tables.

 ![ERD For Database](documentation/img/ERD.jpg)